Daemonite/material/docs/4.4/getting-started/theming.md

 ### Maps

 Material includes a handful of Sass maps that make it easier to generate families of related CSS.
-We use Sass maps for our breakpoints, colours, and more.
+We use Sass maps for our breakpoints, colors, and more.
 Just like Sass variables, all Sass maps include the `!default` flag and can be overridden and extended.

 Some of our Sass maps are merged into empty ones by default.
 This is done to allow easy expansion of a given Sass map, but comes at the cost of making _removing_ items from a map slightly more difficult.